camvalen/caroproject/README.md

 # caroproject
-it is a learning and test project.
+This is a learning project.